zyedidia/micro/README.md

 ```
 sudo apt install micro
 ```

+**Note for Linux:** for interfacing with the local system clipboard, `xclip` or `xsel` must be installed.
+Please see the section on [Linux clipboard support](https://github.com/zyedidia/micro#linux-clipboard-support) further below.

 Micro is also available through other package managers on Linux such as AUR, Nix, and package managers for other operating systems: